Rolex - 1630 Steel and Yellow Gold Datejust

 Without a doubt, the Rolex Oyster Perpetual Datejust ref.
 1630 is one of the most iconic watches of all time and a clear example of an era influenced by flat top cases and Royal Oak inspired designs.
 Long live the Rolex ref.
 1630.

 This example features original box marked for the 50th anniversary of the Rolex Oyster in 1976 and service paperwork from 2000.
 The watch dates correctly to 1976

-If required, email for more info, including NZ GST free pricing for overseas buyers.
+These photos are of the actual item for sale.
+If required, email for more photos and/or more information, including GST free pricing for overseas buyers.